philipturner/home-built-stm/README.md

 Unfortunately, that technique removed _all_ of the solder, leaving none left to bond the pins to the pads.
 I accidentally pried the entire IC off pads I thought were strongly mechanically bonded.
 The IC made a 180° rotation, but one pin was still connected to one of the pads.
 That pin was not happy.
 Probably warped.
 I saw some other pins physically warped as well.
 I'll need more practice to get the hang of small SMT ICs.

 I'm not going into the lab tomorrow, because I need to catch up on homework that was assigned over the week.
 Not sure what's going to happen on Friday.

+I got approval from a lab at the [ICTAS II](https://ictas.vt.edu/Facilities/ictasII.html) for my one-off experience with gold sputtering!
+It is not "training", but it looks like I'll get some hands-on experience with the high vacuum system.
+And, they have logistics for carrying the sample home without destroying the 30 nm gold layer.
+The appointment is currently set to happen tomorrow at 11:00 AM to 2:00 PM.